Bryan Health MyChart Frequently Asked Questions

 What is MyChart?

 MyChart is a convenient, secure way for you to view your test results and health information online.
 You can also request appointments and prescription refills, communicate with your doctor, pay your bill and much more!
 With MyChart, you have one online resource where you can easily see your health information for care received at Bryan Health locations.
-This includes Bryan Medical Center, Crete Area Medical Center, Bryan Heart, Bryan Physician Network offices and Crete Area Medical Center physician offices.
+This includes Bryan Medical Center, Crete Area Medical Center, Merrick Medical Center, Bryan Heart, Bryan Physician Network offices (see list of locations), Crete Medical Clinic, Friend Medical Clinic, Wilber Medical Clinic, Central City Medical Clinic and Fullerton Medical Clinic.
 View full list of locations.

 With MyChart, you can manage your health any time of day, from anywhere using your computer or the MyChart app on your phone or tablet.
 Here are some of the many ways you can use MyChart to make your life easier: